Confronting Germany's Past In Oscar-Nominated 'Never Look Away'

 "In Germany we are not very emotional, so it's always like everything is explained," Koch says.
 "The screen has the opportunity to hide things and to explain it in a different way.
 And Florian — he just has no fear about emotions.
 He uses the screen to transport these deep emotions, and that's quite rare in Germany."

 Journalist and translator Anna Altman wrote about Never Look Away for The New Republic following the film's German release last year.
-She explains that the film follows in a storied postwar cultural tradition known as Vergangenheitsbewältigung.
+She explains that the film follows in a storied postwar cultural tradition known as Vergangenheitsbewaltigung.

 "It's a word that means grappling with the past as it relates to the World War II period," Altman says.
 "There's a very clear drive in Germany to talk about the stories of the past and to tease out the particulars of what happened and also to be willing to say that as a country they'd erred and failed — and done much worse than failed — and it's something that has to be expressed to move beyond it."

 But the complexity of that kind of historical reckoning and expression is precisely why many German critics have taken issue with Never Look Away.
-Berlin-based film critic and radio host Patrick Wellinski says many of his colleagues felt the film over-simplified and Hollywood-ized too many nuances of political history for cinematic value.
+Berlin-based film critic and radio host Patrick Wellinski says many of his colleagues felt the film oversimplified and Hollywood-ized too many nuances of political history for cinematic value.

 "German audiences and critics are more sensitive if it comes to these historical topics, and they should be," Wellinski says.